felixkylo82/options-pricing/README.md

 Let t be the time.

-Let r(t) be the risk-free interest rate.
+Let r be the risk-free interest rate.

 Let sigma be the underlying volatility.